riquiofficial/murphy-gardens-react/README.md

 The aim of this build was to create a modern, attractive, responsive static site for a local business, to improve its client base and make communication easier through a contact form.

+Working on this project helped to solidify my understanding of concisely written BEM CSS, component libraries in React and gain experience of designing a website from scratch, then face the challenges of coding it out within a modern JS Library

 ## Technologies

 This project utilises ReactJS to build a web app for a local business.
 It is a static site with added page animations and uses React-Router to switch pages.
+Page animations were incorporated using Framer-Motion.

 The CSS was typed using BEM methodology and the app is split into multiple pages and components for improved organisation and scalability.

+#### Versions used:

+React 17.0.1
+react-router/react-router-dom 5.2.0
+styled-components 5.2.1
+framer-motion 2.9.5

 ## Available Script Commands